-A large tree with a long, straight trunk and a broad, rounded crown.
+White oak is a large tree with a long, straight trunk and a broad, rounded crown.

-Twigs slender to stout, green to reddish-green, and hairy when young, turning red-brown to ash gray and smooth with age.
+Twigs are slender to stout, green to reddish-green, and hairy when young, turning red-brown to ash gray and smooth with age.

 Flowering is in April–May.
 Male and female flowers are on the same tree; male flowers in drooping catkins, female flowers small and in leaf axils.